Common problems and quick solutions to help you out.

 - I updated my theme and all my custom changes are now gone.

-This is usually because you made custom changes to the theme files.
-When updating a theme, your theme files get overwritten with the new versions.
+When updating a theme, your theme files get overwritten with the new files.
+Basically, all your files are overwritten with a new copy of the theme.
 This is why when making custom changes, you should use a child theme.

 - I activated your theme and my Widgets are no longer in my sidebars in the Admin area.

 This is due to how WordPress works.
-When you activate a new theme, each theme has its own set of sidebars, so WordPress will move your previous widgets to the inactive area.
+When you activate a new theme, each theme has its own set of sidebars so WordPress will move your previous widgets to the inactive area.
 You will need to drag each widget into the new sidebar locations relating to the new theme.
+You can do so in Appearance > Widgets.

-- How come I cannot upgrade my free version with the pro version directly?
+- How come I cannot directly upgrade my free version to the pro version?

 - I do not have access to support or theme downloads because it says I need a membership.

-You will normally see this if your membership has expired or if you are trying to access an area of the site that is not included in your current membership.
-If you feel this is in error, please contact us with your username.
+You will normally see this if your membership or access period has expired, or if you are trying to access an area of the site that is not included in your current membership.
+If you feel that this is in error, please contact us with your username.

-If you know for sure that the update has caused things to go awry on your website, contact us with information about the theme you just updated, provide any errors or messages that show up, and a link to your website.
-We will try our best to find out if it was something with our theme.
-However, it’s strongly recommended that before you update/upgrade anything, whether WordPress, a plugin, or a theme, that you make a full back-up.
-It’s best to play it safe because unexpected things can happen.
+If you know for sure that the update has caused things to go awry on your website, contact us with information about the theme that you just updated and provide any errors or messages that show up and a link to your website.
+We will try our best to find out if our theme caused this.
+However, we strongly recommend, before you update/upgrade anything, whether WordPress, a plugin, or a theme, that you make a full backup.
+It’s best to play it safe because unexpected situations can happen.

 - My problem is not listed here.